Drones and other unmanned aircraft in Pinnacles

 Federal law also prohibits firearms in certain buildings in this park; those places are marked with signs at all public entrances.

-Our Superintendent's Compendium is a list of policies and regulations that are specific to Pinnacles National Park.
+Our Superinendent's Compendium is a list of policies and regulations that are specific to Pinnacles National Park.
 Check the compendium for regulations about rock climbing, cave closures, condor release site closures, pets, and more.